 The Richelieu River is a tributary of the St. Lawrence River and Lake Champlain.
 Its watershed is shared between Quebec (16%) and the United States (84%).
 The Richelieu flows into the St. Lawrence River near Sorel-Tracy.
 It’s outlet is therefore near Lake Saint-Pierre, a fluvial lake that constitutes an ecological zone of great value.
 Wastewater, urban / agricultural runoff, artificial banks, and invasive exotic species are among the causes of a deterioration in the quality of water and aquatic habitats in the Quebec region of the Richelieu River.

-It is in this context that the OIDN intends to mobilize a coalition of environmental groups in support of a formal notice to the Government of Quebec under section 8.
-An Act affirming the collective Nature of water resources and promoting better governance of water and associated environ would help mitigate the risks associated with the aforementioned issues.
+It is in this context that the OIDN intends to mobilize a coalition of environmental groups in support of a formal notice to the Government of Quebec under section 8. of the Act to affirm the collective nature of water resources and to promote better governance of water and associated environments, so as to help mitigate the risks associated with the aforementioned issues.